 My family devoured this kale pesto mozzarella pasta salad!
 It gets better after a day or two in the refrigerator because the flavors have settled, mingled, married and the pesto has seeped deep into the pasta noodles.

 Today’s pasta salad takes advantage of spring and summer’s bounty with fresh basil and lots of cherry tomatoes.
+(By the way, if you love these flavors– you will FLIP for my creamy pesto shrimp recipe.)
 I love adding a little crunch with pine nuts, but chopped walnuts would be equally as fabulous especially since walnuts are in the pesto itself.
 I can’t praise this recipe enough– it’s my summer anthem in the form of food.

 Why You’ll Love This Pesto Pasta Salad